CALL FOR PROPOSALS

 - Online language teaching readiness in LSP

-This year we offer the opportunity for you to join us at the Chicago Language Symposium on Saturday, April 23rd, which will also center around LSP issues this year.
+This year we offer the opportunity for you to join us at the Chicago Language Symposium on Saturday, April 23rd, which will also center around LSP issues.